-I am a second-year PhD student in the School of Engineering at École Polytechnique Fédérale de Lausanne (EPFL) and a research assistant in the Social Computing group at Idiap Research Institute under the supervision of Prof. Daniel Gatica-Perez.
+I am a third-year PhD student in the School of Engineering at École Polytechnique Fédérale de Lausanne (EPFL) and a research assistant in the Social Computing group at Idiap Research Institute under the supervision of Prof. Daniel Gatica-Perez.
 I am also a member of Digital Humanities Institute at EPFL, and dhCenter, the UNIL-EPFL joint center for digital humanities.

 My academic research interest lies at the intersection of privacy, machine learning, and social network analysis.
 Currently, I work on designing privacy-preserving representation learning algorithms for large-scale graphs such as social and information networks.
 I contribute to the AI4media project, a European Union’s Horizon 2020 research and innovation program focusing on the next generation of ethical and trustworthy AI research to serve media and society.